bernhardg67/SSD-Read-Speed-Degen-Test/README.md

     degentest-v -p / -p /home  -m 1M -o res.dat -f "-xdev -type f -maxdepth 1" scan directory tree / and /home, test only file  >1MB, write output to res.dat call find with options "-xdev -type f -maxdepth 1"

+## Example
+Suppose our Linux installation has three separate file systems mounted as /, /home and /media.
+We want to scan all files greater then 1MB and write the output to readspeed.dat:

+    $ ./degentest -p / -p /home -p /media -m 1M -o readspeed.dat
+Now we want to plot the results:

+    $ ./plotspeedtest.py readspeed.dat
+If we call plotspeedtest.py without filename a file picker lets us select the file we want to plot.

 ## Output File Format
 The output file is a simple ASCII file the file format is as follows: